 In today’s post, I’m going to give you a quick rundown on the Unicook pizza stone and mention a few other alternatives.
 Let’s take a look!

-The Best Traeger Pizza Stone: The Unicook Rectangular Pizza Stone (Amazon Link)
+The Best Traeger Pizza Stone: Unicook Rectangular Pizza Stone Review (Amazon Link)

 The main benefit to using a pizza stone is that they help your pizza to evenly cook, meaning that one side won’t be more or less cooked than the other side.
 In addition to that, pizza stones also apply extra heat to the bottom of the crust, which is exactly what you need if you want to achieve that crispy stone-fired pizza taste.

 Last but not least, a pizza stone will ensure that your pizza cooks well inside of your grill.
+That’s why you need to have the best pizza stone for grill.
 If you were to just place your pizza straight on the grate of the grill, two things could happen: